CUCentralAdvancement/giving-site-user-guide/README.md

 into sections by types of users.
 While your user

 Roles:
-- [Development Assistant](/development_assistant/README.md) - Development Assistants control all aspects of how funds are marketed on the website including creating Landing Pages, Vanity URLs, and Fund Page marketing content.
+- [Web Requestor](/web_requestor/README.md) - Web requestors control all aspects of how funds are marketed on the website including creating Landing Pages, Vanity URLs, and Fund Page marketing content.
+They typically belong to campus partner Advancement groups.
 - [Gift Processor](/gift_processor/README.md) - Gift Processors control all the aspects of how donations are processed on the website including editing Order statuses and downloading Order Processing Reports.
-- [Content Editor]() - Content editors control all the content for their advancement group whether they are under the CU Foundation, Central Advancement, or other university departments.
+- [Content Editor]() - Content editors control non-fund-related content for the CU Foundation and Central Advancement

 ## How Do I Gain Access?